vinayshilpani/vinayshilpani/README.md

 - 👋 Hi, I’m @vinayshilpani123
 - 👀 I’m interested in full stack developer
 - 🌱 I’m currently learning mearn stack
-- 💞️ I’m looking to collaborate on a mearn stack project.
+- 💞️ I’m looking to collaborate on a mern stack project.
 - 📫 you can contact on vinay.shilpani123@gmail.com

 <!---